The expert tax lawyer: Your ally in disputes with Revenue Québec and Canada

 Discover the expertise of the expert tax lawyer: your trusted ally in managing disputes with Revenue Quebec and the Canada Revenue Agency.

 You wish to call upon a lawyer specialized in taxes and GST/QST?
-This is an excellent idea to ensure proper tax planning and to benefit from professional representation in the event of a dispute with Revenue Quebec or the Canada Revenue Agency.
+It’s an excellent way to benefit from professional representation in the event of a dispute with Revenu Québec or the Canada Revenue Agency.

 What is the role of a tax lawyer?